GuillermoFrancoAbellan/GuillermoFrancoAbellan.github.io/research.md

 <p>
 </p>
 <p style="line-height:26px; margin-left: -220px; margin-right: 220px;">
-Using an accurate analytical model of DM annihilations within UCMHs onto the CMB (<a href="https://github.com/GuillermoFrancoAbellan/ExoCLASS" style="color: #6600cc;">code</a> here), my collaborator and I have derived robust constraints on the small-scale primordial spectrum.
+Using an accurate analytical model of DM annihilations within UCMHs onto the CMB, my collaborator and I have derived robust <a href="https://arxiv.org/abs/2304.02996" style="color: #6600cc;">constraints on the small-scale primordial spectrum</a>.
 These constraints are competitive with those coming from &gamma;-ray observations or other probes.
-Currently, I'm forecasting the constraining power of future 21cm surveys to the primordial spectrum, through the effect of minihalo-boosted DM annihilations.
+Currently, I'm forecasting the constraining power of future 21cm surveys to DM annihilations with the help of the Swyft code.
 </p>

 <p>